Subaru BRZ years to avoid — most common problems

 The 2013 BRZ had a few issues with the engine cooling and valve spring cracks that we discussed.
 These are serious issues and it’s safer to go with a 2014 or 2015 one if you can afford it to avoid the trouble.
 Also, the initial model year struggled with misinformation about the passenger restraint system due to unclear statements in the owner’s manual.

 After going through the bad model years, it’s now time to focus on the best ones you can find on the used car market.
-For the first-gen Subaru BRZ in particular, the best model years are as listed below:
+Because of that, you might be wondering what are the best Subaru BRZ years to buy.
+The best Subaru years to buy include:

 - 2015 Subaru BRZ